Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/README.md

 They source code can be used in the following ways:

   - Execute the jupyter-notebook in [Google's colab](https://colab.research.google.com/).
-Choose 'GitHub' and copy the link of the repository: https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/master/DragAndHeatEstimate.ipynb. (use shift+enter to run cells)
+Choose 'GitHub' and copy the link of the repository: https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/master/DragAndHeatEstimate.ipynb.
+Use shift+enter to run cells.

-  - Render the jupyter-notebook in [github](https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/master/DragAndHeatEstimate.ipynb)
+  - Render the jupyter-notebook in [github](https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/master/DragAndHeatEstimate.ipynb).

-  - Download the plain python code [DragAndHeatTransferEstimation.py](https://github.com/Fluid-Dynamics-Of-Energy-Systems-Team/DragAndHeatTransferEstimation/blob/master/DragAndHeatTransferEstimation.py)
+  - Download the plain python in the directory 'python'.